 Cooperation between Kinshasa and Brussels: hopeful initiatives for a sustainable future

-The city-province of Kinshasa and the Brussels-Capital Region signed a cooperation agreement in 2016.
+The City-province of Kinshasa and the Brussels-Capital Region signed a cooperation agreement in 2016.
 This cooperation translates into concrete actions in various sectors, ranging from the digitalisation of administrative services to the economic independence of the local population.
+A mission led by Brussels International visited these projects.

 Digitisation of Kintambo population register

 A pilot digitisation project was launched in Kintambo municipality in January 2023.
-The aim of this initiative is to modernise the civil registry and population management service to meet the Democratic Republic of Congo’s ‘National Digital Plan’ and also certain joint expectations of the city-province of Kinshasa and municipal partners.
+The aim of this initiative is to modernise the civil registry and population management service to meet the Democratic Republic of Congo’s ‘National Digital Plan’ and also certain joint expectations of the City-province of Kinshasa and municipal partners.
 The efforts made include configuring software, training local players and digitally updating the population database.
-The results of this project, along with a plan to expand it to Kinshasa’s other municipalities, were presented by the City of Kinshasa at a roundtable and attracted donor interest.

 Female empowerment and strengthening agricultural capacity in Kingabwa